keboola/component-http-extended/component_config/component_short_description.md

-Simple HTTP ex that allows hashed custom user paras and headers
+Download HTTP resource using GET method with custom headers and request parameters.